mpod/scala-nes/README.md

 Repository contains a test image file at location `src/test/resources/nestest.nes`.

-## Project status
-Project is actually a failure.
-It looks like functional programming is not efficient enough for implementing projects like this.
-Creation of many objects makes JVM garbage collector quite busy which slows down the emulator.
-I'm still experimenting with different techniques and tricks.

 ## References
 * [OneLoneCoder's "NES Emulator From Scratch" YouTube Tutorial](https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA): the main source of motivation for starting this project